johowoo/FitnessAPP/README.md

 # FitnessAPP
 fitness app built with React native
-##notice
+##notes
-should never let the state of the redux to be an array!!!
+* should never let the state of the redux to be an array!!!
+* use setParams to refresh state in NavigatorOptions(eg: header)

 ## To be done
 ### bugs to be fixed

 * sets of cardio
-* each library can not be empty(add problems);
+* each library can not be empty, before added to CurrentWorkout(add problems) (need to check that the library has exercises);
 * adjust to different smartphones (iPhone 8 ...
 Android)

 ### new functions
-* change UI of the ExerciseList
 * select month & year in calendar //calendar
 * back to today in calendar   //calendar
 * finish & congrats page

-* allow to add sets records for days before
+* add custom workout to editHistory
 * slide effects in swiping pics
 * change ranks in currentWorkout  ？？？